belle2/basf2/skim/doc/05-smartbkg.rst

 Usage
 ^^^^^

-To employ this method, we recommend using the :py:func:`skim.smartbkg.add_smartbkg_filtering` convenience function from ``skim.smartbkg``.
+To employ this method, we recommend using the :py:func:`skim.smartbkg.add_smartbkg_filtering` convenience function.
 It should be placed after the event generator but before simulation and reconstruction.
 As mandatory input it requires the skim object you are running (works with any skim derived from :py:class:`skim.core.BaseSkim`, including :py:class:`skim.core.CombinedSkim` , as long as the used skims are known to the trained model, see below).
 It also requires information about the background type produced (uubar, ddbar, ssbar, ccbar, charged, mixed, taupair).